 Faculty and Staff

-Faculty and staff may be eligible to purchase or renew one of the annual parking permits.
-Faculty or staff who are working remotely or a hybrid schedule may wish to use one or more of the following alternate parking arrangements instead of purchasing an annual permit:
+Purdue faculty and staff or Purdue Research Foundation employees may be eligible to purchase or renew one of the annual parking permits.
+Faculty or staff who work a remote or hybrid schedule may wish to use one or more of the following alternate parking arrangements instead of purchasing an annual permit:

 Refer to the Downloadable Parking Map (PDF) to reference parking locations by permit type.
 All faculty and staff should review License Plate Recognition information to learn about the vehicle registration process and related details for parking enforcement.
 Learn more about "front plates" and the additional parking flexibility they provide.